threefoldfoundation/threefold_data/content/blog/internet_at_the_edge/internet_at_the_edge.md

 category: [foundation]
 image: ./internet_at_the_edge.png
 image_caption: The Internet is Moving to the Edge.
-excerpt: Future data will be generated at the edge of the network and Internet which certainly requires an architectural shift away from the current model.
-Learn why ThreeFold is the foundation for a thriving interconnected future at the edge.
+excerpt: With emerging technologies like IoT, Web 3 and more, computing needs to be pushed from centralized data centers to the edge of the network.
+Learn why ThreeFold is the ideal foundation for a thriving interconnected future.
 authors: [hannah_cordes]
 created: 2022-05-10
 ---